vbaconnet-ledger/developer-portal/_docs/coin/live-common.md

 #### Receive

-The `receive` method allows to derivate address of an account with a Nano device but also display it on the device if verify is passed in.
+The `receive` method allows to derivatives address of an account with a Nano device but also display it on the device if verify is passed in.
 As you may see in `src/families/mycoin/bridge.ts`, Live Common provides a helper to implement it easily with `makeAccountBridgeReceive()`, and there is a very few reason to implement your own.

 #### Synchronization